 He currently advises a range of companies in broadcasting, film, television, commercials production and compliance; music publishing and production; and book and online publishing.

 He represents the TAC production companies in negotiations with the industry talent unions and has also presented a number of seminars and training sessions to the television production sector.

 Sion has previously represented ITV Wales on the BAFTA Wales management committee, been a council member of TAC and Vice Chairman of the inaugural board of Theatr Genedlaethol Cymru.

-In 1972, he became a freelance Film Accountant and by 1978 had worked on over twenty films and T.V. series.
-He took the opportunity to become a Production Manager and, combining his financial and production experiences, quickly became a Line Producer, Producer and Representative for Completion Guarantors.
-This experience now stretches to more than fifty films and TV productions in four continents.
+In 1972, moving across to Pinewood Studios, where would be in residence for over twenty five years, he became a freelance Film Accountant, took the opportunity to elevate to Production Manager and, combining his financial and production experiences, became a Line Producer, Representative for Completion Guarantors and, ultimately, a Producer.
+His experience now stretches to more than fifty films and TV productions on four continents.

 I have been part of the TV industry since 1983 when I joined the Children’s Department of the BBC in Cardiff as a researcher.
 I worked there and in the Light Entertainment department as a Producer and Director, before joining S4C in 1991.
 At S4C, I was responsible for the continuity services of the kids and pre-school output as well as some in house production and represented S4C on various committees and judging panels including the EBU, The Welsh Books Council and Bafta amongst others.